TASEmulators/BizHawk/README.md

 * input, framerate, and more in a HUD over the game
 * rebindable hotkeys for controlling the frontend (keyboard+mouse+gamepad)
 * a comprehensive input mapper for the emulated gamepads and other peripherals
-* programmatic control over core and frontend with Lua (Windows only) or C#.NET
+* programmatic control over core and frontend with Lua or C#.NET

 Supported consoles and computers: